 Hiring an implementation specialist like RedHammer is crucial for bridging the gap between the software company and your organization.
 An implementation specialist ensures that the project’s vision, requirements, testing, data conversion, and go-live phases stay on task and within budget.
 They are an excellent way to supplement your team with the expertise necessary to keep the business running smoothly.

-By providing the necessary oversight to manage both the technical and business aspects of the implementation, an implementation specialist helps to reduce the risk of miscommunication and delays, ensuring that your company’s needs are fully met throughout the process.
+By providing the necessary oversight to manage both the technical and business aspects of the implementation, an implementation specialist helps to reduce the risk of miscommunication and delays, ensuring that your company’s needs are fully met throughout the process when implementing construction accounting programs.

 5. Ensure Scalability (Technology)